 Brinell Hardness 137 167

-You’ll find hot rolled products like hot rolled steel bars in the welding and construction trades such as making railroad tracks, I-beams, and other steel construction materials that don’t require super precise shapes.
+You’ll find hot rolled products like hot rolled steel bars in the welding and construction trades, such as making railroad tracks, I-beams, and other steel construction materials that don’t require super-precise shapes.

-Cold Rolled Steel
+Hot Rolled vs Cold Rolled Steel Summary

 The following are some of the key differences in hot rolled vs cold rolled steel:

-• Hot rolled steel is rolled or shaped at a high temperature while cold rolled steel is rolled at room temperature.
+• Hot rolled steel is rolled or shaped at a high temperature, while cold rolled steel is rolled at room temperature.

-• Cold rolled has a smooth and shiny finish while hot rolled has a grey and scaly finish.
+• Cold rolled has a smooth and shiny finish, while hot rolled has a grey and scaly finish.

 • Cold rolled has sharper corners and more precise dimensions than hot rolled.